SandraKla/Zlog_AdRI/docs/guide.md

 ### Plot with zlog values

 This Shiny App computes for each lab parameter and each age group the zlog values of the preceding and the subsequent age group.
 The first plot shows the currently used reference intervals.
 The upper reference limit is in red and the lower limit in blue.
-The second plot shows for the selected lab parameter and each age group the zlog values of the preceding and the subsequent age group (Legend: zlog to the preceding age group (Triangle with the point to the left), zlog to the subsequent age group (preceding)).
+The second plot shows for the selected lab parameter and each age group the zlog values of the preceding and the subsequent age group (Legend: zlog to the preceding age group (Triangle with the point to the right), zlog to the subsequent age group (preceding)).
 The zlog values should be optimally in the middle of the green lines between 1.96 and -1.96.

 <img src="shiny.png" align="center"/>